7 Simple Steps

-Once registered it’s much easier to handle your tax obligations, whether you’re a brick and mortar business or strictly online.
+Once registered it’s much easier to handle your regulatory obligations, whether you’re a brick and mortar business or strictly online.
 Don’t hesitate.
 Don’t put this off and procrastinate.
-The sooner the better, and the sooner your financials will begin writing your brand’s story under the law.

 Don’t make the common mistake of mixing personal and business accounts!
 The best way to keep your finances in order and make tax time easier is to completely separate them.